abaasasad/baashaal/Readme.md

 ## Authors
 - [abaas_it](https://github.com/abaasasad)
-- Add your clickable username here.
-It should point to your GitHub account.
+- click here  to see my git hub profile.

 ### description of quiz-Project
 This program describes for quiz questions about javaScript and it contains multiple chiose questions and i made it from scratch  html , css ,bootstrap. ,javaScript and jquary and it also this program will help as you can do like this program or better if you need to use this program follow these instructions:

 ## Project setup instructions
 To start using this project use the following commands:
-- `
+- `git@github.com:abaasasad/baashaal.git
 - `cd quiz-project
-- `atom .`
+- `code .`